How the Internet of Things (IoT) Can Shape Edge Computing

 If cloud computing had the power to change the way we live and work, edge computing infrastructure was the next logical step.
 Whereas cloud computing relies upon a central server location to store data and equipment, edge computing leverages smaller data centers on the edges of those networks.
 With cloud computing, all data transmitted must go back and forth from the centralized server which can, at times, create issues with speed and latency.

-The relative physical proximity of edge data centers to the end user and their devices enables networks to determine what information must be stored (and sent back to the central server location) and what can, essentially, be disseminated back out to users and devices.
-As a result, users see increased speeds, reduced latency, and better reliability.
-These three factors mean that smaller devices can work quickly which is what makes Alexa respond almost immediately when you ask her the weather.
+The relative physical proximity of edge data centers to the end-user and their devices enables networks to determine what information must be stored (and sent back to the central server location) and what can, essentially, be disseminated back out to users and devices.

-One of the primary benefits, as noted above, of IoTs devices is the speed with which they respond.
+As mentioned earlier, one of the primary benefits of IoTs devices is the speed with which they respond.
 What enables them to do this quickly is that they aren’t reliant upon a network transfer to the central server.
-The device’s sensors and memory determine whether or not data is relevant to send back for storage and if it’s not, it can respond quickly.
+The device’s sensors and memory determine whether or not data is relevant to send back for storage and, if it’s not, it can respond quickly.
 The device itself becomes part of the network.
 In turn, this reduces latency and, as an additional benefit, it decreases the amount of data being sent to and from the cloud.

-For example, a smart thermostat is monitoring your home throughout the day taking in data.
-In a traditional cloud infrastructure, the data would be sent back to a centralized server where it’s processed and the server determines what needs to happen with that data.
-With edge computing, the device takes in the data, matches it to established parameters and only sends the data on if there’s an issue.
+For example, a smart thermostat is monitoring your home and taking in data throughout the day.
+In a traditional cloud infrastructure, the data would be sent back to a centralized server where it’s processed, and the server determines what needs to happen with that data.
+With edge computing, the device takes in the data, matches it to established parameters, and only sends the data on if there’s an issue.

-Without edge computing capabilities, IoT devices can’t do this kind work at the speeds we’ve come to expect.
-They wouldn’t be responsive, at least not quickly, and we would lose some of the benefits we view as standard in today's world.
+Without edge computing capabilities, IoTs devices can’t do this kind of work at the speed we’ve come to expect.
+They wouldn’t be responsive, or at least not quickly enough, and we would lose some of the benefits we view as standard in today's world.

 Experience Enhanced Edge Computing with vXchnge

-Edge computing no doubt opens the doors for a significant shift in how we use and interact with the devices around us.
+Without question, edge computing opens the door for a significant shift in how we use and interact with the devices around us.
 To be prepared for that, colocation services and strategically located data centers facilitate the network’s ability to respond.

-Further, companies hoping to leverage edge computing and the advantages it offers want to partner with a provider who’s not only perfectly situated to respond to edge computing needs, but one who’s also an expert in providing data center and colocation services.
-You get vXchnge’s commitment to service and transparency, reliability, and 24x7x365 service with remote hands available to address your needs when you have them.
+Furthermore, companies hoping to leverage edge computing and the advantages it offers want to partner with a provider who’s not only perfectly situated to respond to edge computing needs, but one who’s also an expert in providing data center and colocation services.
+That's where vXchnge can be of service.